Alfred Wolmark: Career

 Wolmark's paintings, like those of Van Gogh, are characterized by a bold application of paint and heavy impasto.
 These characteristics were criticised by the artist and writer Walter Sickert, who wrote: "Mr. Wollmark (sic) presents a curious problem.
 Beginning with quite reasonable pictures he has of late years put on a turgid and bombastic method of impasto which entirely defeats the painter's intention.
 Thick oil- paint is the most undecorative matter in the world ...
 You cannot see Mr. Wollmark's (sic) pictures for the paint."

 In later years Wolmark met the sculptor Henri Gaudier-Brzeska and the two became close friends.
 Gaudier-Brzeska warmed to Wolmark's impassioned New Art and modelled a bronze bust of the young artist in 1913 and ended up celebrating the artists individuality in a face that strongly resembled Beethoven at the time.

+On 13 March 2024 a new auction record for the artist, we had Lot 84, Dreweatts sale of a portrait of Gaudier Brzeska at Work by British artist Alfred Wolmark, which sold for £175,200.
+Dated 1912, this work was originally in the private collection of Mrs May Platini, the artist's niece.
+It depicts French artist and sculptor, Henri Gaudier Brzeska working on the portrait bust of his close friend Alfred Wolmark, which was posthumously cast in an edition of six between 1954-60.

 Wolmark visited New York in 1919, soon after the end of the First World War, and his paintings of the city were exhibited at the Kervorkian Gallery there in 1919–20.
 While Wolmark enjoyed a modest degree of success before the Second World War, and continued to exhibit occasionally in London after it, his reputation fell into decline long before his death in 1961 and was only revived in the 1970s by a new scholarly and critical appreciation of his work.
 A retrospective of his work was held at Ferens Art Gallery, Kingston upon Hull in 1975.

-A gifted portraitist, whose sitters included Thomas Hardy, Aldous Huxley and G. K. Chesterton, Wolmark was also active as a graphic designer, producing book illustrations and posters, as well as undertaking work on costume and stage designs for two Diaghilev ballets in 1911, a set of abstract designs for the stained glass windows of the church of St. Mary’s in Slough in 1915 and a selection of decorative pottery for an exhibition the following year.
-He was one of the prime movers in setting up the Ben Uri Art Society, 1915.
+A gifted portraitist, whose sitters included Thomas Hardy, Aldous Huxley and G. K. Chesterton, Wolmark was also active as a graphic designer, producing book illustrations and posters, as well as undertaking work on costume and stage designs for two Diaghilev ballets in 1911, a set of abstract designs for the stained glass windows of St Mary's Parish Church, Slough in 1915 and a selection of decorative pottery for an exhibition the following year.

 His paintings are now in many galleries around the world, including the National Portrait Gallery, London, Sheffield, Derby Museum and Art Gallery, and Fischer Hall (University of Notre Dame), London.

 The Tate Gallery Archives under reference GB 70 TGA 721 hold two complete boxes donated by Wolmarks family which contain a number of letters, papers, artworks, photographs and press cuttings, including his original diary that identifies the purchasers of some of his paintings.